 Most of these problems will "fix themselves" within the first few months after birth due to rapid brain growth or with frequent repositioning of the baby.

 Molding helmets may be used for those newborns who are not showing improvement in head shape with repositioning techniques.
-It is important to distinguish positional plagiocephaly (a non-surgical condition) from lambdoid synostosis or unilateral coronal synostosis, which require surgery to correct the problem.
+It is important to distinguish positional plagiocephaly (a non-surgical condition) from lambdoid synostosis and unilateral coronal synostosis, which require surgery to correct the problem.